Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of male singers from Zagradec, Recorded: 1990

-The song The Faithful Girl – the Sweetheart can be divided into four sub-types: (soldier, army officer, boy, man, even partisan) is testing the girl’s genuine love urging her to become his girlfriend, for he claims to have witnessed the boy’s death.
-When the girl remains steady in her first love, saying that she will be for seven years in mourning after the dead boy, her lover discloses himself.
-Considering the details in some of the variants it can be said that this generally known song is part of the older, possible even late mediaeval tradition.
-In various forms the song is widespread throughout Europe, in Germany, e.g., under the title “Liebesprobe” – A Test of Love, but it is known almost by all western nations as well as in a large parts of European east and south.
-The song concludes with a happy meeting; in our variant the singers sing about the girl’s words that she had given the little bunch of flowers to her boy before he went into the war.
-The song is a very fine example of determined male four-part singing “über” (“na čez”).
+The song type The Faithful Girl – the Sweetheart can be divided into four sub-types: (soldier, army officer, boy, man, even partisan).
+The story in the song is a test of the girl’s genuine love urging her to become his girlfriend, for he claims to have witnessed a boy’s death.
+When the girl remains steady in her first love, saying that she will be in mourning for the dead boy for seven yeras, her lover reveals himself.
+Considering the details in some of the variants it can be said that this well-known song is part of the older, possible even later mediaeval tradition.
+The song is widespread throughout Europe in many forms.
+In Germany, for example, it is known under the title “Liebesprobe” – A Test of Love, but it is known almost by all western nations as well as in a large parts of eastern and southern Europe.
+The song concludes with a happy meeting.
+In our variant, the singers sing about the girl’s words that she had given the little bunch of flowers to her boy before he went to war.
+The song is a very fine example of determined male four-part singing, called “über” (“na čez”).

 SLP IV, 222